Ten hurt in Jewish festival explosion

 Jewish news website The Yeshiva World said a bonfire exploded when it was lit.

-It is unclear what caused the blast, although there are reports fuel was poured on the fire.
+The Metropolitan Police said there had been no reports of serious injuries or any criminal allegations.

-Other reports say at least one mobile phone was put into the fire.
+It is unclear what caused the blast, although there are reports fuel was poured on the fire while others say at least one mobile phone was put into the fire.

 The Yeshiva World website reported "shrieks and panic" after the explosion, said to have happened as a bonfire was lit to celebrate the Lag B'Omer Jewish holiday.